jimhigson/oboe.js/writing/main/3_Background.md

-Extraneous changes also dilute a VCS changelog, making it less easily to later follow a narrative of code changes which are intrinsic to the changes in logic expressed by the program, and therefore harder to later understand the thinking behind the change and the reason for the change.
+Extraneous changes also dilute a VCS changelog, making it less easily to later follow a narrative of code changes which are intrinsic to the difference in logic expressed by the program, and therefore harder to later understand the thinking behind the change and the reason for the change.

 JsonPath and XPath selector languages